microsoft/PartsUnlimited/docs/HOL_HDD_Testing_in_Production/README.md

 ![](<media/part2step3.png>)

 **Step 4.** Back in the preview Azure Portal, refresh the page (F5) and then navigate to the production website resource.
-Click on the Settings tile, then Traffic Routing.
+Click on Testing in production.

 ![](<media/part2step4.png>)